tatelax/kantext/README.md

 # Open http://localhost:8080
 ```

-This creates a `TASKS.md` file in your project directory.
+This creates a `TASKS.md` file in your project directory with your tasks and settings.

 ## Tasks